-A completed application and all additionally required information with pertinent

-Application fees must be submitted to the Planning Board at least three (3) weeks before the public hearing is scheduled.
+A completed application and all additionally required information with pertinent Application fees must be submitted to the Planning Board at least three (3) weeks before the public hearing is scheduled.
 A copy of the application must also be submitted to the local Conservation Commission if one is established.

-The undersigned hereby submits to the Meredith Planning Board an excavation permit application dated, description and location of proposed excavation: 2.
-Name(s) of property owner(s):Address: 3.
-Name of applicant(s):Address: The names and addresses of all abutters located within two hundred (200') feet of any boundary of the property being considered for excavation: 5.
-Time table of excavation project with approximate termination date: An Excavation and Restoration Plan is attached for approval, which provides the following information: a) Excavation Plan Property lines Existing topography Limits of excavation Excavation depths Total area of excavation in acres Access roads(s) and intersection within town or state highways Vegetation buffer Abutter's names and addresses Distance from excavation limits to abutter's property lines Groundwater elevations Drainage b) Restoration Plan Restored topography Specifications of soil fertilization, seeding & mulching Plant material - quantities and sizes Phasing of restoration plan (areas and dates) арр the best of my knowledge, the information accompanying this request for earth excavation roval is true and correct.
-I understand that any approval based on incorrect information of a may be withdrawn for review and a rehearing.
-DAT TE: SIGNED: MEREDITH PLANNING BOARD
+- 1. The undersigned hereby submits to the Meredith Planning Board an excavation permit application dated \\\\\\, description and location of proposed excavation: - 3.
+Name of applicant(s): \\\\\\ Address: \\\\\ - 4.
+The names and addresses of all abutters located within two hundred (200') feet of any boundary of the property being considered for excavation:

+- 5. Time table of excavation project with approximate termination date:

+- 6. An Excavation and Restoration Plan is attached for approval, which provides the following information:

+- a) Excavation Plan

+Property lines

+Existing topography

+Limits of excavation

+Excavation depths

+Total area of excavation in acres

+Access roads(s) and intersection within town or state highways

+Vegetation buffer

+Abutter's names and addresses

+Distance from excavation limits to abutter's property lines

+Groundwater elevations

+Drainage

+b) Restoration Plan - Restored topography Specifications of soil fertilization, seeding & mulching Plant material - quantities and sizes Phasing of restoration plan (areas and dates)

+To the best of my knowledge, the information accompanying this request for earth excavation approval is true and correct.
+I understand that any approval based on incorrect information or data may be withdrawn for review and a rehearing.